 Turo is probably best off for travelers who are able to “go with the flow” a little — you’ll need some schedule wiggle room in case things don’t go to plan and you should be a confident enough traveler that you can handle a hiccup if one comes up (something that most Turo car rental reviews overlook).

 I’d also look for a compelling reason to make it worth your while: either a vehicle you’ve been dying to drive or a substantial cost savings.
-With the current Amex offer (if available to you), the bottom-line price can be fantastic — as long as you know what you’re getting into.
+With a few promotions, the bottom-line price can be fantastic — as long as you know what you’re getting into.